 I return to my question in the title of this post: can you have too much of a good thing?
 I think you can and I think that sometimes our striving towards doing more and being more takes us away from the great things that are happening right now.

 Today’s pebble for you to ponder: is your schedule so tightly packed that you can’t enjoy what you do and feel fulfilled?

 Turning over pebbles is the blog of Thinking Space Coaching.

-If you’d like to make progress in your work and life, email me and let’s have a conversation about how we can work together.
+If you’d like to make the most of your potential and feel more fulfilled in your career and life, please do email me and let’s have a conversation about how we can work together.